 Students need to begin work toward the minor at least by their sophomore year and may take one creative writing class per semester.
 Enrollment in courses beyond the introductory level is by permission only.
 Students must seek permission from the program's director to declare the minor once they have taken two creative writing courses and are on track to graduate.
 Completion of a minor in creative writing is contingent on the student's successful advancement through the sequence.

-The Creative Writing Program also gives credit toward the minor for several courses offered in other departments, such as DRAM 231, playwriting; COMM 330, screenwriting; COMM 433, scriptwriting; COMM 639, media production; and JOMC 256, feature writing.
-To qualify for a degree with honors or highest honors in creative writing, students must maintain a 3.2 grade point average and meet all requirements both to enter and to complete the senior honors seminar (ENGL 693H and 694H).
+The Creative Writing Program also gives credit toward the minor for several courses offered in other departments, such as DRAM 231 Playwriting, COMM 330 Introduction to Writing for Film and Television, COMM 433 Intermediate Scriptwriting, and JOMC 256 Feature Writing.
+To qualify for a degree with honors or highest honors in creative writing, students must maintain a 3.3 grade point average and meet all requirements both to enter and to complete the senior honors seminar (ENGL 693H and 694H).
 Students minoring in creative writing and planning to study abroad must plan carefully so that they meet all submission and deadline requirements for applying to successive courses.
 Writing classes offered by the UNC Friday Center for Continuing Education (correspondence, independent study, online) do not count toward the minor.

 The courses for the fiction track and poetry track are as follows:

-Other creative writing courses include ENGL 208 Creative Nonfiction, 209 Writing Children's Literature, 210 Writing Young Adult Literature, 306 Playwriting, 307 Stylistics: Studies in Fiction, Poetry, or Nonfiction, and 490 Creative Writing—Special Topics.
+Other creative writing courses include ENGL 138 Introduction to Creative Nonfiction, 208 Reading and Writing Creative Nonfiction, 209 Reading and Writing Children's Fiction, 210 Writing Young Adult Literature, 306 Playwriting, 307 Studies in Fiction and Poetry: Stylistics, and 490 Creative Writing: Special Topics.

-ENGL 130, 131, 132H, and 133H, the introductory classes, are prerequisites to other Creative Writing Program classes.
-ENGL 130 and 131 are open for registration by rising sophomores only during spring semester for the following fall and for current sophomores only during fall semester for the following spring.
-Rising or current sophomores may register for ENGL 130 or 131, not both.
+ENGL 130, 131, 132H, 133H, and 138, the introductory classes, are prerequisites to other Creative Writing Program classes.
+ENGL 130, 131, and 138 are open for registration by rising sophomores only during spring semester for the following fall and for current sophomores only during fall semester for the following spring.
+Rising or current sophomores may register for ENGL 130, 131, or 138, but not for more than one of these three courses.
 Demand by sophomores regularly exceeds the number of seats available.
 Enrollment of juniors and seniors is on a space-available basis by permission of the instructor, and students may inquire of the instructor during the first week of classes to see if seats are available.
-ENGL 130 and 131 are sometimes offered during summer sessions with no registration restrictions.
+ENGL 130, 131, and 138 are sometimes offered during summer sessions with no registration restrictions.
 Please always review summer session course listings for any changes or updates.

 Advancement to successive courses in either the fiction or poetry sequence is by recommendation of the student's previous instructor(s) and by application for both the advanced workshops and senior honors seminars.
 If possible, the student is assigned to a different instructor for each course.
 Should students not advance beyond the intermediate level, they may choose to finish the minor with other classes offered in creative writing.
 Creative writing minors receive priority in all creative writing classes and usually fill all seats.